-Vick calls out a farewell from the entry and, after promising Hazelle he'll be careful, leaves for the Grants' to spend the night.
+Vick calls out from the entry and, after promising Hazelle he'll be careful, leaves for the Grants' to spend the night.
 Considering Posy doesn't hurry through the house to kiss him goodbye, Hazelle assumes she's fast asleep.

 "Well," continues Hazelle, upon the front door closing, "we need people who know what they're doing.
 As much as our people have worked to clean up, building the Town again requires some professional skill.
 We're getting help from other districts, too, not just from the Capitol.
 It's different now."

 Rory frowns down at the sink.
 "But I'll never get to actually help now.
 I'll be the human pack mule forever."

 Hazelle wraps an arm around his shoulders and squeezes, kissing his brow.
 "I doubt you'll be working down at the site forever.
 Take advantage of all the new opportunities.
 Look at your brother, the assistant to the secretary of defense in District Two!"

 Grimacing, Rory admits, "I don't want to go so far away."

 "Good."
 She ruffles his hair with a smile.
 "There are going to be a lot of jobs needed around here, too.
 You can always learn how to hunt from Katniss," Hazelle suggests as she begins to put away the dried dishes.
 She doesn't care for the way the kitchen cabinets are organized - evidently the railroad workers who had occupied the house before them didn't think to redecorate the hastily thrown together furnishings - and plans to reorganize when she has more time.
 She thinks of Haymitch's kitchen, how everything seems to be in its natural place because she constructed the order herself when she was first working there.
 Perhaps she'll just imitate that system.